Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Comparison of Resonant and Broadband Searches with Flux-to-Voltage Amplifiers

-Intuition suggests that the assertion that broadband has higher sensitivity below 100 kHz\cite{kahn2016broadband} may not be accurate.
+Intuition suggests that the assertion that a broadband search has higher sensitivity below 100 kHz\cite{kahn2016broadband} may not be accurate.
 For a fixed resonance frequency, at frequencies high above resonance, the capacitor shorts out and the RLC circuit is approximately identical in filter characteristics to the broadband LR circuit.
-However, near resonance, the thermal noise, presented as a voltage noise in series with the resistance, is rung up.
-If this thermal noise dominates the amplifier noise, as is commonplace in SQUID readout of MHz resonant circuits \cite{myers2007calculated}, the SNR is not degraded by the readout.
+Near resonance, the current resulting from the thermal noise is resonantly enhanced.
+(Recall that the thermal noise can be represented as a voltage source in series with the resistance $R(\nu)$.)
+If the thermal noise dominates the amplifier noise, as is commonplace in SQUID readout of MHz resonant circuits \cite{myers2007calculated}, the SNR is not degraded by the readout.
 In a broadband search, the thermal noise is rolled off by the L/R pole of the input circuit and is generically lower than the amplifier noise, resulting in degraded sensitivity.
 Near resonance, one then expects the SNR of the resonant detector to be better than the broadband detector.
-If the resonator were not scanned at all, but fixed at a single frequency, one should then expect the SNR to be better than or equal to the broadband search at the resonance frequency and above.
-If we then scan the resonator frequency, one might expect better SNR than broadband at all frequencies at which a resonator can be built.
-As we will observe, a rigorous analysis is somewhat more complicated, but comes to the same conclusion.
+If the resonance frequency were not tuned at all, but fixed at a single frequency, one should then expect the SNR to be better than or equal to the broadband search at the resonance frequency and above.
+If we then scan the resonance frequency, one might expect better SNR than broadband at all frequencies at which a resonator can be built.
+As we will observe, a rigorous analysis is somewhat more complicated, but comes to the same conclusion.\footnote{A practical implementation of a resonant search might include a broadband flux transformer (an LR circuit), between the RLC circuit and the amplifier, which also couples to the dark matter signal; see, e.g. \cite{Chaudhuri:2014dla}, in which the resonator pickup inductor and the transformer couple to the same volume of dark-matter-induced electromagnetic energy.
+In this manner, the resonant search can possess sensitivity comparable to the broadband search at frequencies far below resonance (in addition to frequencies far above resonance), where the high impedance of the capacitor suppresses the current response of the RLC circuit to the dark-matter-induced magnetic flux and where the SQUID input is thus dominated by the excitation of the transformer.}